gajananan/integrity-shield-testscenario/05_uninstall-scenarios/01_DISABLE_ISHIELD.md

 ### 4. Run the following command

-   Confirm two annotations started with "integrityshield.io" are attached to `community/CM-Configuration-Management/policy-integrity-shield.yaml`
+   Confirm annotations started with "integrityshield.io" are attached to `community/CM-Configuration-Management/policy-integrity-shield.yaml`

    [Command]
    ```